 • To create an indoor and outdoor environment which support learning.

 • To prepare children to reach the Early Learning Goals at the end of the Foundation Stage and ensure children make good progress from their starting points.

 How we do this (Implementation)

-- We keep parents informed and we meet regularly with parents and carers to ensure children’s transition into school and through the EYFS is happy and allows them to reach their full potential with the support needed.
-This includes, parent consultations, parent meetings/workshops, Class Dojo and Tapestry (Nursery).
+• We keep parents informed and we meet regularly with parents and carers to ensure children’s transition into school and through the EYFS is happy and allows them to reach their full potential with the support needed.
+This includes, parent consultations, parent meetings/workshops and Class Dojo.

 All areas of the EYFS curriculum are followed and planned for to ensure there is a broad, balanced and progressive learning environment and curriculum.
 The children will learn new skills, acquire new knowledge and demonstrate understanding through the seven areas in the EYFS curriculum:

 These 7 areas are used to plan children’s learning and activities.
 Planning for this curriculum is designed to be flexible so that the child’s unique needs and interests are supported.